fledge-iot/fledge/docs/OMF.rst

 ~~~~~~~~~~~~~~~~

 An OMF Hint is implemented as a string data point on a reading with
 the data point name of *OMFHint*.
-It can be added at any point int he
+It can be added at any point in the
 processing of the data, however a specific plugin is available for adding
 the hints, the |OMFHint filter plugin|.